Watauga County population grew by approximately 6 percent since 2010

 WATAUGA — Watauga County’s population grew by just over 3,000 people between 2010 and 2020, according to data released by the Census Bureau on Aug.
 12.

-With the growth, Watauga County jumped into the top 50 for most populous counties in North Carolina at No. 49 in 2020, according to the Census data.
+With the growth, Watauga County jumped into the top 50 for the most populous counties in North Carolina, at No. 49 in 2020.

 The population in Boone grew from 17,122 in 2010 to 19,092 when the 2020 Census was conducted.